 An electrocardiogram is a safe procedure.
-You'll have no risk of getting an electrical shock during the test because the electrodes placed on your body don't emit electricity.
-They only record the electrical activity of your heart.
+There is no risk of electrical shock during the test because the electrodes used do not produce electricity.
+The electrodes only record the electrical activity of your heart.

 You may have minor discomfort, similar to removing a bandage, when the electrodes are removed.
-Rarely, a reaction to the electrode adhesive may cause redness or swelling where the patches were placed.
+Some people develop a slight rash where the patches were placed.

 How you prepare

 No special preparations are necessary for a standard electrocardiogram.
-Do tell your doctor about any medications and supplements you're taking because some can affect the results of your test.
+Tell your doctor about any medications and supplements you take.
+These can often affect the results of your test.

 What you can expect

-Electrodes — typically 10 — will be attached to chest and sometimes to your limbs.
-The electrodes are sticky patches applied to help record the electrical activity of your heart.
-Each one has a wire attached to a monitor.
+You may be asked to change into a hospital gown.
 If you have hair on the parts of your body where the electrodes will be placed, the technician may shave the hair so that the patches stick.